OcNOS SP : Layer 3 Guide : Bidirectional Forwarding Detection Configuration : BFD Support on LAG Interface

 To interop with old/legacy routers, where micro-bfd support is not available, and to run regular Single HOP BFD sessions over LAG, a new CLI “bfd session software” is being introduced.
 This software is operated by the control plane, which means the BFD packet TX/RX and the state machine run in the control plane.
 This session uses a unique discriminator for the whole LAG (not per member interface).
 BFD Single HOP packets are sent on each member links of LAG on a round-robin basis.

-Note: 1.
-When setting up the session with LAG using the "bfd session software" command, the session type
+When setting up the session with LAG using the "bfd session software" command, the session type is single-hop.

 Feature Characteristics